 Most of the world calls it Bitumen.

-Only in American is the substance called asphalt.
+Only in America is the substance called asphalt.
 Scientifically and globally, it is predominately referred to as bitumen.

 Asphalt proves to be a great paving surface because of its porous nature.
 It is hard and durable yet allows for a fair amount of drainage when soaked.
 Over time the water may seep into the foundation level.
 With freezing and cooling over the years this expansion and contraction of the ground below can eventually cause surface damage.